-Each House is served by an Allston Burr Assistant Dean, who under the direction of the Dean of Harvard College and the Faculty Deans, is responsible for the well-being of the students in that House.
-The Allston Burr Assistant Dean represents House members at the Administrative Board, is the primary liaison to academic departments on behalf of students, and serves as a key resource for students who encounter personal or academic difficulty.
-The Allston Burr Assistant Dean contributes to the House as a scholar and participates fully in the life of the community.
+Each House is served by an Allston Burr Resident Dean, who under the direction of the Dean of Harvard College and the Faculty Deans, is responsible for the well-being of the students in that House.
+The Allston Burr Resident Dean represents House members at the Administrative Board, is the primary liaison to academic departments on behalf of students, and serves as a key resource for students who encounter personal or academic difficulty.
+The Allston Burr Resident Dean contributes to the House as a scholar and participates fully in the life of the community.

 The House Administrator oversees all aspects of the House lottery and room assignment process.
 Questions about housing cancellations and returning forms, in-House room/suite changes, and the InterHouse Transfer process should be directed to the House Administrator.
 The House Administrator manages the House finances and budget and plans events for the House community.